build-boxes/webnode/README.md

 # WebNode
 It is a Vagrant and Ansible Playbook that builds a local host with Apache2, MariaDB, PHP, Wordpress and Postfix Relay Roles.
 It can also be used to deploy it on Public Cloud providers.
-2 Public Cloud provider (Linode, Azure) scripts are included.
+Currently 2 Public Cloud provider (Linode, Azure) scripts are included.

 ## Disclaimer
 1. There are no Guarantee of anything about this script, please use of your own accord.